rulrok/eml_to_sql_database/README.md

 ## Development notes
 - The `messages` table contains a JSON-like `headers` column with all headers plus dedicated columns for the configured ones (e.g., `subject`, `from`, `to`).
 - The primary key is `id` (uses `Message-ID` if present, otherwise a generated UUID).
+- Columns are type-hinted to ensure they are materialized even if an individual batch contains only nulls for some headers (e.g., `cc`, `bcc`).